Urgent Call to Action: Speak Up for Endangered Salmon

 Please sign this letter, which we'll send to federal agencies with your signatures, by filling out the form below.
 Otherwise, please read on below the form for additional information about public meetings, suggested talking points and additional methods to weigh in.

 Federal agencies have announced region-wide meetings that start Oct.
 24 and run through Dec.
 13. There will be 15 meetings, four of which will be in Idaho: Oct.
 26 in Priest River, Oct.
 27 in Bonners Ferry, Nov.
 16 in Lewiston and Nov.
 29 in Boise.
 The public comment period opened Sept.
 30 and closes Jan.
-17.
+17. (Note: the comment period was extended to Feb.
+7.)

 The people of IRU have been working on lower Snake River restoration and endangered wild salmon recovery for more than 20 years.
 It's a long-running battle, but we've also accumulated some expertise along the way.
 So click here if you're looking for some ideas about what to say at the hearings or in written comments.